srip02/firstapp/README.md

-this is only a test document
+this is only a test document.
+Another user updated this.